-We took a quick five day trip to Venice early November after I completed the Camino de Santiago.
+We took a quick five day trip to Venice in early November after I completed the Camino de Santiago.
 The last time we had been to Venice was 2001, eek, 22 years ago.
-Patrick and I had just met and it was our very first trip to Europe.
+Patrick and I had just met, and it was our very first trip to Europe.

 After the solitude on the Camino, there was a bit of an adjustment to the crowds of Venice.
 They were large, even in November.